For safety reasons F1 cars can no longer do official timed runs so instead perform stunning demonstrations!

 £40 per child

-Join the Goodwood Education Trust for an unforgettable full day of Forest Adventures fun.
+Join the Goodwood Education Trust for an unforgettable full day of Forest Adventures fun with all activities included.

 Join the Goodwood Education Trust for an unforgettable day of Forest Adventures!
 Dive into the great outdoors with thrilling nature-based and bushcraft activities like tracking and trailing, den building, woodland crafts, leaf printing, wand making, and even fire lighting and cooking.
 A fun, hands-on experience that sparks curiosity and adventure!